funinkina/spectacle-ocr-screenshot/README.md

 - Capture screenshots using KDE's Spectacle tool
 - Extract text from screenshots using Tesseract OCR
+- Decode QR codes from screenshots
+- Display extracted text in a user-friendly interface
 - Support for multiple languages
 - Edit extracted text before saving
 - Copy text to clipboard